csatf/docker/README.md

   - Laravel Queue Worker
   - Laravel Websockets

-Set $APP_MODE to one phpfpm, horizon, queue, websocket, or job.
+Set $APP_MODE to one of api, admin, horizon, queue, websocket, or job.